fossasia/loklak_webclient/README.md

 ##### Watching files

 All of the Gulp processes mentioned above are run automatically when any of the corresponding files in the `/app` directory are changed, and this is thanks to our Gulp watch tasks.
-Running `gulp dev` will begin watching all of these files, while also serving to `localhost:3000`.
+Running `gulp dev` will begin watching all of these files, while also serving to `localhost:3000`, and with browser-sync proxy running at `localhost:3001` (by default).

 ##### Production Task

 Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting your project into a production-ready state.
-This will run each of the tasks, while also adding the `image` task discussed above.
+This will run each of the tasks, while also adding the image minification task discussed above.
 There is also an empty `gulp deploy` task that is included when running the production task.
 This deploy task can be fleshed out to automatically push your production-ready site to your hosting setup.

+**Reminder:** When running the production task, gulp will not fire up the express server and serve your index.html.
+This task is designed to be run before the `deploy` step that may copy the files from `/build` to a production web server.

 ##### Testing